“A bend in the road is not the end of the road, unless you do not make the turn.”

 (she/her)

-Dara Roth Edney (MSW, RSW) is a Reproductive Counsellor, psychotherapist and founder of Informed Fertility.
-She practices full-time in the field of fertility, assisting people as they go through some of the hardest times of their lives, and supporting those who require outside intervention in what for others, is a private and intimate experience.
+Dara Roth Edney (BSW, MSW, RSW) is a social worker and psychotherapist, and the founder and Clinical Director of Informed Fertility.
+She has been in practice since 2000, and works full-time as a Reproductive Counsellor, assisting people as they go through some of the hardest times of their lives and supporting those who require outside intervention in what for others, is a private and intimate experience.

-Dara has been practicing social work since 2000, and her focus includes reproductive counselling and mental health support, as well as research in these areas.
+Guiding people through the family building process as well as life after infertility, Dara’s focus includes reproductive counselling, coaching, and overall mental health supports, in particular around grief, loss, bereavement, decision-making, interpersonal relationships, anxiety reduction techniques, and the complexities of identity and family building through donation and surrogacy.
 She is committed to providing services that are inclusive, empathetic, personalized and helpful, informed by her educational background and years of clinical and research experience, and inspired by her own long journey with infertility, IVF and ultimately, surrogacy.

 Blair Wexler-Singer